swapnilnakate7/sn-calendar/README.md

 # SnCalendar

 This project uses [Moment.js] for calendar functionality.
 You can import the `SnCalendarModule` and use `SnCalendarComponent` straight away.
 Please feel free to report any bugs and I'll be happy to introduce any feature requests.
+[Click here for Demo]

 ## Using into your Angular Application